|A DRAFT Report On the State of Sandy Lake, the Historical Trends and its Future Trajectory

-Profiles obtained in the early fall of 2017 and 2019 revealed low oxygen and elevated EC (salts) in deeper water (the hypolimnion)
+Profiles obtained in the early fall of 2017 and 2019 and late summer 2022 revealed low oxygen and elevated EC (salts) in deeper water (the hypolimnion)

 A set of vertical profiles of temperature, oxygen, EC and pH were obtained for 3 sites on Sandy Lake on Oct 3, 2017, using a Wet-pro Field kit borrowed from the Community Based Environmental Monitoring Network at St. Mary’s University.
 I had wanted to do the measurements in August to view summer stratification at its peak, but the equipment was not available then.
 Hence measurements were made on Oct 3 when the water column appears to have been in the process of “de-stratifying”.

 Another profile was obtained by Ed Glover on Sep 30, 2019 (SL Fig 8 at right).
 The lake was still strongly stratified on that date; the deep water temperature was more than 1 degree above that observed in 2017.
+Update (Mar 18, 2023).
+Another set of vertical measurements was obtained on Aug 22, 2022.
 View Limnological Profiles for the detailed results.

 The oxygen values are of particular note.
 The phosphorus models provide some prediction of lake conditions but the oxygen profiles give a more direct and description of the actual state of the lake.
-The two profiles indicated that the oxygen content of the deeper layers (2.25 and 2.29 mg/L) were below guidelines for both salmonids and more generally, aquatic life.
+The three profiles indicated that the oxygen content of the deeper layers (2.25, 2.29 and 1.91 mg/L in 2017, 2019 and 2022 respectively) were below guidelines for both salmonids and more generally, aquatic life.
 (View Limnological Profiles).
 This state is consistent with AECOM’s conclusions based on Total P measurements that the lake is moving from an oligotrophic (nutrient-poor) into a mesotrophic state.
 (Mesotrophic lakes are richer in nutrients than nutrient-poor oligotrophic lakes but are not nutrient-rich eutrophic lakes in which oxygen is depleted in deeper layers.)

 So at peak stratification in 1971, the oxygen level at the bottom was twice the values in 2017 and 2019.
 In 1998, the oxygen level (3 mg/L) was already well below that of 1971, but above the values we observed in 2017 and 2019.
 So the overall trend is clearly downward.